iotaledger/wallet.rs/documentation/docs/libraries/python/api_reference.md

 ### is_latest_address_unused(): bool

 Syncs the latest address with the Tangle and determines whether it's unused or not.
-An unused address is an address without balance and associated message history.
+An unused address is an address without balance and associated block history.
-Note that such address might have been used in the past, because the message history might have been pruned by the node.
+Note that such address might have been used in the past, because the block history might have been pruned by the node.

 Returns _true_ if the latest address in the account is unused.